 Diabetic patients are at a high-risk for developing foot wounds and ulcers due to poor circulation or a loss of feeling in the feet.
 Those with neuropathy may not feel the pain from an ulcer until it has become severely infected.
 It is essential to check your feet daily, and seek the help of an exprienced Keller wound care doctor at the first sign of a foot wound or ulcer.
-Keller wound care doctor for diabetic patients
+Dallas podiatrist for treating diabetic foot wound and ulcers

 Common Causes of Foot Wounds and Ulcers in Diabetic Patients